Why This Matters

 Domestication of Plants and Animals

-• Transformed human settlement patterns—by cultivating crops and raising livestock, communities could abandon nomadic lifestyles and establish permanent villages
+- Transformed human settlement patterns.
+By cultivating crops like wheat and barley and raising livestock like sheep and goats, communities could abandon nomadic lifestyles and establish permanent villages.

-• Established the foundation for surplus production, which enabled population growth and the emergence of non-food-producing social classes
+- Established the foundation for surplus production, which enabled population growth and the emergence of non-food-producing social classes like priests, artisans, and administrators.

 Selective Breeding

-• Regional adaptation allowed communities to develop varieties suited to local climates, soils, and cultural preferences
+- Regional adaptation allowed communities to develop varieties suited to local climates, soils, and cultural preferences.
+Maize in Mesoamerica, for instance, was bred from teosinte (a wild grass with tiny kernels) into the large-cobbed crop we recognize today.

-• Compounding improvements meant each generation of crops and animals became more productive, creating exponential gains in agricultural output
+- Compounding improvements meant each generation of crops and animals became more productive, creating cumulative gains in agricultural output over centuries

 Seed Selection and Storage